-Our school / college has an emotional well-being lead and that is Jussi Viinikka.
+Our school has an Emotional Well-being Lead and that is Jussi Viinikka - Assistant Headteacher

-- we support our student's emotional health and where necessary seek the advice and support of our local IPEH hub and in particular the Youth Emotional Support (YES) programme.
-Details of which can be found here. - our school / college will make use of national guidance which can be found here. - Public Health England have also published a whole school and college approach for Promoting children and young people's emotional health and wellbeing which we will make use of.
+- We support our student's emotional health and where necessary seek the advice and support of our local IPEH hub and in particular the Youth Emotional Support (YES) programme.
+Details of which can be found here. - Our school / college will make use of national guidance which can be found here. - Public Health England have also published a whole school and college approach for Promoting children and young people's emotional health and wellbeing which we will make use of.
 That guidance can be found here.

-16 DEALING WITH A DISCLOSURE
+20 DEALING WITH A DISCLOSURE